Book – The Psychology of Money (Summary)

-The psychology of money talks about what goes on in our head when we read and apply what we learn about money, which is way more important.
-We are not as rational as we like to think when it comes to money.
+The psychology of money talks about what goes on in our heads when we read and apply what we learn about Money, which is way more important.
+We are not as rational as we like to think when it comes to Money.

 Morgan believes that we think about and are taught about Money in ways that are too much like physics (with rules and laws) and not enough like psychology (with emotions and nuance).

-To grasp why people bury themselves in debt you don’t need to study interest rates; you need to study the history of greed, insecurity, and optimism and that’s what The Psychology of Money discusses and teaches valuable money lessons.
+To grasp why people bury themselves in debt, you don’t need to study interest rates; you need to check the history of greed, insecurity, and optimism, and that’s what The Psychology of Money discusses and teaches valuable money lessons.

 About the Author –

 Morgan Housel is a partner at Collaborative Fund and a former columnist at The Motley Fool and The Wall Street Journal.
-He is also written other books 50 years in making and everyone believes it.
+He has also written other books 50 years in the making, and everyone believes it.

 About the Book –

-The Psychology of money is less about the technical aspect of money and more about how we make decisions when it comes to money, which is less to do with facts, numbers, and logic.
+The Psychology of Money is less about the technical aspect of Money and more about how we make decisions when it comes to Money, which has less to do with facts, numbers, and logic.

-The psychology of money is a detailed version of 20 points report Morgan published in 2018 about important flaws, biases, and causes of bad behaviour he has seen affect people when dealing with money.
+The Psychology of Money is a detailed version of a 20-point report Morgan published in 2018 about essential flaws, biases, and causes of deviant behavior he has seen affect people when dealing with Money.

 1) No One’s Crazy –

-- As, they say we are best judge of other’s action and lawyer of our own.
-We judge people from how we perceive things.
-And what looks extravaganza to some, may look normal to others.
+- They say we are best judges of other’s actions and lawyers of our own.
+We judge people based on how we perceive things.
+And what looks extravaganza to some may look normal to others.

-- We go through life with different beliefs, goals, and forecasts, than others.
-That’s not because one of us is smarter than the other, or has better information.
-It’s because we’ve had different lives shaped by different and equally persuasive experiences.
+- We go through life with different beliefs, goals, and forecasts than others.
+That’s not because one of us is brighter than the other or has better information.
+We’ve had different lives shaped by diverse and equally persuasive experiences.